Employment Application Process

 The new hire will complete Section 1 of Form I-9.
 If someone completes Section 1 on behalf of the new hire, that person must complete the Preparer and/or Translator Certification.
 Section 2 must be completed by the Office of Human Resources or an authorized representative.

 E-Verify is an internet-based system operated by the Department of Homeland Security and the Social Security Administration and allows employers to confirm an individual’s employment eligibility to work in the United States.
-UTD voluntarily participates in the E-Verify program to compliment Form I-9.
+UTD participates in the E-Verify program to compliment Form I-9.
 Because UTD participates in E-Verify, at least one document presented for employment eligibility must include a photo.

 Notices in English